Carrot Cake with Cream Cheese Frosting is a simple and delicious, homemade carrot cake recipe that anyone can make and everyone will love!

 - 6 cups powdered sugar

-- 1-2 tbsp milk optional, depending on frosting consistency
+- 1-2 tablespoon milk optional, depending on frosting consistency

 For garnish:

-- Preheat your oven to 350 degrees Fahrenheit and prepare two 9-inch round cake pans by greasing them well and lining the bottom with a circular piece of parchment paper.
-It's also a good idea to grease on top of the parchment paper and flour the cake pans as well.
+- Preheat your oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Prepare two 9-inch round cake pans by greasing them well and lining the bottom with a circular piece of parchment paper.
+It's also a good idea to grease the top of the parchment paper and flour the cake pans, as well.

 - Add the flour, sugar, baking powder, baking soda, cinnamon, nutmeg, cloves, and salt to a large bowl and whisk them together until combined.